SKP13/JAVADEMOS/PROBLEM.md

 ## Problem Statement: Find the list of strings which start with letter I in the given list of strings ##

-**Given a list of strings, find the list of strings which start with letter I in the given strings**
+**Given a list of strings, find the list of strings which start with letter I in the given strings using Predicate Functional Interface**

-**This exercise contains a class named PredicateFunctionalInterface with the following method using Predicate Functional Interface:**
+**This exercise contains a class named PredicateFunctionalInterface with the following method:**

     +findPattern(List<String>) : List<String>